mramshaw/TDD_and_Benchmarking_in_Go/README.md

 $
 ```

-Here we can see that the overall benchmarks have not changed but now we see both the number
+Here we can see that the overall benchmarks have not changed significantly but now we see both
-of memory allocations as well as the size of these allocations (in Bytes).
-Both of these are
+the number of memory allocations as well as the size of these allocations (in Bytes).
+Both of
-average values, where the values are averaged over the time the benchmarks were run.
+these are average values, where the values are averaged over the time the benchmarks were run.

 We can get more atomic information about our Benchmark Results if we wish: